chenx376/Company-s-Employees-Dimission-Analysis/README.md

 # Company-s-Employees-Dimission-Analysis
-上班时候做的，利用SVM - Adaboost 以及SVM - Bagging 对员工是否会离职做一个预测
+Using SVM - Adaboost and SVM - Bagging to Company employees’ information to predict their turnover intentions.
+Achieved more than 74% accuracy in test dataset